kajedot/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 .. note::
    For 418 compliance, there is no automated allocation of the **Statutory Holiday** entitlement to the employees.
-As soon as your employees meet the 418 requirements, manually allocate the leaves via the *Time-Off* app.
+As soon as 418 requirements are met, manually allocate the leaves via the *Time-Off* app.

 .. note::
 Before generating payslips, ensure the statuses are :guilabel:`Done` to validate the outcome: